-According to recent reports by Wells Fargo and Merrill Edge, millennials, who form 25% of the US population (and one third of the global total), do save but shy away from investing in the stock market.
+According to recent reports by Wells Fargo and Merrill Edge, millennials, who form 25 percent of the US population (and one third of the global total), do save but shy away from investing in the stock market.

 Saving is a great first step for taking care of your financial future.
 But it is not enough.
 If you are in your early 20s you probably feel that “there is no rush”.
 But if you understand and appreciate the implications of inflation and the compounding principal, you might start thinking differently.